Graduate students working in lab with scientific instrument

 Letters of Recommendation Required 3

-1. Personal statement/reasons for graduate study: see website.
+1. Personal statement/reasons for graduate study: review the Graduate School's page for guidance.

 2. Three letters of recommendation.
-The process for letters of recommendation is outlined on this website.
+The process for letters of recommendation is outlined on the Graduate School's admissions page.
 Letters should be from faculty who are familiar with your academic abilities and goals.
 Letters from supervisors that provide a character reference are also acceptable.
 The letters of recommendation should be submitted with the online application.

-3. Official transcripts or academic records from each institution attended.
-These can be scanned and included with the electronic application.
-Original official transcripts will be required by the Graduate School if a department recommends applicant for admission.
+3. Transcripts or academic records from each institution attended.
+These need to be scanned and uploaded with the electronic application.
+Original official transcripts will be required by the Graduate School if a department recommends an applicant for admission.

-The Graduate School Checklist outlines what you must include in your electronic application: see website.
+The Graduate School's checklist outlines what you must include in your electronic application.

 International students should apply as early as possible.
 If you are recommended for admission and admitted, extra time will be needed to process visa documents.